 Bridging Gaps through Innovation

 On November 16-17, 2018, the hackathon “Bridging Gaps through Innovation,” developed by the American Association of Blacks in Energy (AABE) and Breakthrough Marketing Technology, in partnership with the NYU Tandon School of Engineering and National Grid, took place at the NYU Tandon School of Engineering.
-This hackathon was a novel process that reaped the benefits of combining inclusion and cross-disciplinary thinking to develop innovate solutions for complex problems.
-Professionals, business leaders, academics, students, data scientists, policy makers, and people from the community came together to work on discrete challenges were design thinking and technology were factors that could be applied to the solution.
+This hackathon was a novel process that combined inclusion and cross-disciplinary thinking to develop innovate solutions for complex problems.
+Professionals, business leaders, academics, students, data scientists, policy makers, and people from the community came together to work on discrete challenges where design thinking and technology were factors that could be applied to the solution.

 During the event, Steve Mitnick of Public Utilities Fortnightly met with Breakthrough CEO Pam Roach and Senior Partner Larry Glover to discuss Breakthrough’s role in the hackathon.